Sheen Bunkhouse, Peakstones, Sheen, Derbys, SK17 0ES

 Walks:Long Distance Walks

-This accommodation allows dogs by arrangement, is in a National Park, is available to individuals, gives a Best Price Guarantee, has a pub within walking distance and is on the Land's End to John O' Groats Cycle Route, the IHUK signage page and the present or past youth hostel page.
+This accommodation allows dogs by arrangement, is in a National Park, is available to individuals, gives a Best Price Guarantee and has a pub within walking distance.
+It is on the Land's End to John O' Groats Cycle Route, the IHUK signage page and the present or past youth hostel page.

 Flat off-road cycle trails in the Peak District.